deibit/cansina/README.md

 # Speed

+Wanna make Cansina run faster?

-Cansina downloads page content for inspection (Yep, Cansina is not racing for speed).
+Cansina downloads page content for inspection (Yep, Cansina does not racing for speed).

-Put -H to make requests lighter and therefore faster
+- Put **-H** to make requests lighter
+- Put **--no-progress** to print no fancy information in the screen
+- Raise default threads to ten with **-t 10** (or even more if you don't mind noise and faulty tries)

+# Windows

+Untested in Windows.
+It should work with **--no-progress**

 # Installation